sajidhamdard/java-full-stack-interview-questions/java-fullstack-interview-questions.md

 ## SPRING BOOT

-Sure!
-Here is your requested set of questions converted into the format you want:

 ---

 ### 🔹 **328.
 Explain the concepts of Filters and Interceptors in the context of web applications.**